Without Code & Adobe Muse End of Life: Your Most Commonly Asked Questions

 Our experience with Webflow is that it is very powerful, and full of great features; several of our core team members use it often.
 However, we also felt that it took a long time to learn and feel comfortable in.
 Many of these apps fall a little closer to the developer end of the spectrum, using terms like box model, floats, and divs in their marketing materials.
 Most advertise they are ways to “code visually.”
 That’s fine for designers who have some understanding of code, but it’s a foreign language to designers who just need visual layout and site generation.

-Can Architect do everything that Muse can do?
+Can Without Code do everything that Muse can do?

 No, it can’t.
 However, it can do several things that Muse can’t do.
-Once users get started with Architect and identify any gaps in functionality, we’ll work to fill those gaps as quickly as we can.
+Once users get started with Without Code and identify any gaps in functionality, we’ll work to fill those gaps as quickly as we can.

 Just like Muse, there will be things we need to add and improve over time to add functionality.
 Nothing will fit your needs perfectly right out of the gate, but our entire business revolves around making sure we add the features you need.
 It’s our number one priority.

-Can I transfer or migrate sites from Muse right into Architect?
+Can I transfer or migrate sites from Muse right into Without Code?

 There is no automatic migration from Muse, and no platform will be able to offer that.
 The site structure that Muse generated was very complex, and no platform will be able to pull it in and build a full site.

-With that said, Architect does have “content collection” tools available to help streamline the transition.
-In our experience, recreating Muse sites in Architect has been a very quick and enjoyable process.
+With that said, Without Code does have “content collection” tools available to help streamline the transition.
+In our experience, recreating Muse sites in Without Code has been a very quick and enjoyable process.

 How much will Without Code cost?